 When the durable open scavenger timer expires, the server MUST scan for durable opens that have not been reclaimed by a client within the configured time.
 It does this by enumerating all opens in the GlobalOpenTable.
-For each open, if Open.IsDurable is TRUE, Open.Connection is NULL, and

-Open.DurableOpenScavengerTimeout is earlier than the system time, the server MUST close the open as specified in section 3.3.4.17.
+For each open, if Open.IsDurable is TRUE and Open.DurableOpenScavengerTimeout is earlier than the system time, the server MUST close the open as specified in section 3.3.4.17.